-On Tuesday 19th April the first London based awards night took place at York Hall in Tower Hamlets.
-Tower Hamlets’ young talent were honoured at an awards ceremony celebrating their sporting successes.
+On Tuesday 19th April the first London-based awards night took place at York Hall in Tower Hamlets.
+Tower Hamlets’ young talent was honoured at an awards ceremony celebrating their sporting successes.
 The GLL Sport Foundation are very proud to be partnered with Tower Hamlets council in order to help athletes reach their potential and reduce the financial burden of competitive sport.

 17 individual athletes came to the event at the famous boxing arena with various coaches and parents in tow to celebrate their fantastic successes.
 Peter Bundey, Chair of the GSF presented the awards and paid tribute to the core role partner organisations play for the GSF and said “I would like to thank all our partners, sponsors and supporters as their roles are crucial to the success of this programme.
 SportsAid provide the direct links to Sport Governing Body talent pathways, our corporate sponsors and numerous local authority, university and sporting partners vitally finance and support these sporting dreams become a reality”.

 The awards are organised a nnually by the GLL Sport Foundation in conjunction with the Tower Hamlets council to support budding sports stars and pay tribute to clubs and volunteers.
 Lisa Pottinger, Head of Sport & Physical Activity at London Borough of Tower Hamlets attended the event and is excited to build the partnership between the GSF and the council.